rubillos/RV-Bridge/README.md

 - `config.h`
     * Rename `config-sample.h` to `config.h`.
     * Enter Wifi SSID and password for your RV network.
-    * Include a definition file for the RV devices (see `Miramar_2020_3202.h` for an example).
+    * Include a definition file for your RV devices (see `Miramar_2020_3202.h` for an example).
-        * Each light will have an output number and a name, and a flag specifying if it can be dimmed.
+        * Each light will have an output number, a name, and a flag specifying if it can be dimmed.
-        * Each fan has three output numbers, one for the fan power, and one each for the up and down outputs, which are optional.
+        * Each fan has three output numbers, one for the fan power, and one each for the up and down outputs, which are optional, -1 if not present.
-        * Each thermostat has a number, typically 0 based, and output numbers for the A/C compressor, low fan, high fan, and a furnace output, which is optional.
+        * Each thermostat has a number, typically 0 based, and output numbers for the A/C compressor, low fan, high fan, and a furnace output, which is optional, -1 if not present.
         * See "Finding Output Numbers" below for details on output numbers.
 - Flashing
     * If you are using an ESP32 with a USB-C connector and flashing from a Mac, you may need to connect it via a USB hub due to some timing weirdness around resetting the ESP32 into boot mode.
 I use a USB-C to 4 port USB-A hub with a USB-A to USB-C cable.
 - Startup
     * Connect to the ESP32 via the Serial Monitor.
-    * You should see a bunch of the startup logging.
+    * You should see a bunch of startup logging.
     * Then a message about being connected to Wifi and not being paired.
+    * HomeSpan provides a command line interface that you can access through the Serial Monitor.
+Type '?' to see the available comands.
 - Pairing
-    * Be on the same wifi network and close to the ESP32.
+    * Be on the same wifi network and in close proximity to the ESP32.
     * In the Home app choose "Add Accessory".
     * Point the camera at this image:
     <br><br>